HardlyDifficult/Tutorials/Chapter1.md

 <details><summary>How</summary>

  - Select the Spike Ball's sprite.
    - Change the Sprite Renderer's 'Order in Layer' to '-1'.

 <img src="http://i.imgur.com/TSqk7hb.png" width=300px />

 </details><br>
-<details><summary>What does Order in Layer do?</summary>
+<details><summary>What did that do?</summary>

 When multiple sprites are overlapping, Order in Layer is used to determine which one is on top of the other.
 So if the spike ball sprite has Order in Layer '-1' and everything else uses the default Order in Layer '0', the spike ball will always appear behind of other sprites in the world.